-At Whipple Plumbing, our HVAC pros are here to help with any and all related areas in your home or business.
+At Whipple Service Champions, our HVAC pros are here to help with any and all related areas in your home or business.
 Our technicians are always abreast of the latest technology and trends that can make your building comfortable while lowering costs.

 In particular, improving energy efficiency has been a huge area of emphasis within the HVAC world.
 Recent reports from the US Energy Department indicate that there has been some major progress in a few big areas in recent years – there are several new innovations on the horizon, a few of which are already making their way into manufacturing and available products.
 Let’s take a look at a few of these.